pratham-jaiswal/claire/README.md

 # Claire - The AI Assistant

-Claire is an agentic AI designed for engaging conversations and performing a variety of tasks efficiently.
+Claire is a conversational AI that uses semantic persistent memory to efficiently complete a wide range of tasks.
+It is designed to engage users in natural-sounding conversations.

 ## Features